AOS Care Management

 AOS Care Management is a group of professionally trained Aging Life Care™ Managers who implement plans to assist older adults and their families with all the aspects of aging.
 Whether the older individual is living close to family or alone, care management is essential when there is difficulty coping with daily living.
 Is it time to consider a professional care manager?

 We are a multi-service elder care service provider.
-The complexities of in home care, facility placement, hospitalization, government programs, legal and financial professionals, health concerns and related costs can be overwhelming.
+The complexities of in home care, care community placement, hospitalization, government programs, legal and financial professionals, health concerns and related costs can be overwhelming.
 We have extensive knowledge and experience coordinating the needs and services that provide quality ongoing care to you and your family.

 Our caring services begin with an intake of your needs to determine the first step needed in tailoring our services to meet your personalized needs.